gormes-EPIC/BinaryDisplay/README.md

 2. Set up your 8 LEDs in your code like you have in previous labs.
 You may want to use a list for this because 8 LED's can get messy pretty quickly.
 3. Modify your program to light up the corresponding LEDs with the binary value.
 1 is represented by a light that is on.
 0 is represented by a light that is off.

+- [ ] Upload your program and a video of it working to your repository

 ## Deliverables
   - [ ] Uploaded a video and your final program to GitHub